Types of Celiac Disease

 According to current estimates, for each symptomatic case there are approximately six silent or asymptomatic ones.

-2. Atypical celiac disease without gastrointestinal symptoms is now considered commoner than the typical kind.
-It is characterised by a combination of a few typical symptoms in association with atypical manifestations.
+Atypical Celiac Disease without gastrointestinal symptoms is now considered commoner than the typical kind.
+It is characterized by a combination of a few typical symptoms in association with atypical manifestations.
 It is commonly seen in adults and the older population.
-Atypical celiac cases may present ‘extra-gastrointestinal symptoms’ such as:

 • Iron-deficient anaemia, resistant to oral iron